Exclusive: VW, Ford to unveil deeper alliance at Detroit auto show - sources

-HAMBURG/DETROIT (Reuters) - Volkswagen (VOWG_p.DE) and Ford (F.N) will unveil a deeper alliance during the Detroit auto show that goes beyond cooperating in the area of commercial vehicles, two sources familiar with the plan said on Wednesday.
+HAMBURG/DETROIT (Reuters) - Volkswagen AG (VOWG_p.DE) and Ford Motor Co (F.N) will unveil a deeper alliance during next week’s Detroit auto show that goes beyond cooperating in the area of commercial vehicles, two sources familiar with the plan said on Wednesday.

 Ford and VW are exploring closer cooperation as trade frictions force carmakers to rethink where they build cars for Europe, the United States and China, and as software companies prepare to launch their own self-driving cars.